Which mortgage is right for you?

 Check out our home loan options.

 Lock in that interest rate for the long haul!
-With a 30-year fixed rate mortgage, you can count on consistent mortgage payments for the duration of the loan, and enjoy peace of mind knowing your housing budget will remain steady.
-We recommend this type of home loan if you plan on staying in your home for more than 5 years, have good credit and a reliable income.
+With a fixed rate mortgage, you can count on consistent principal and interest mortgage payments for the duration of the loan, and enjoy peace of mind knowing your housing budget will remain steady.
+We recommend this type of home loan if you plan on staying in your home for more than 5-10 years, have good credit and a reliable income.

 Achieve your dream of home ownership with an FHA loan!
 These loans allow for lower credit scores, and down payment options as low as 3.5%.
 Are you a first-time homebuyer?
 If you’re looking to buy a home for the first time, an FHA loan might be a good option for you.